Sitecore Item Buckets - custom folders structure

 Default Sitecore Item Buckets folder structure

-In clean Sitecore installation, folder structure of Item Buckets is determined by the web.config setting:
+In clean Sitecore installation, folder structure of Item Buckets is determined by the web.config

 <setting name="BucketConfiguration.BucketFolderPath" value="yyyy\/MM\/dd\/HH\/mm"/>

 It means that every time one adds an item to the bucket, a folder structure based on the current date is created including year, month, day, hour and minute.
-So the simplest change we can do is to edit this setting to remove /mm part or to add /ss.
-In first scenario Sitecore will not use minutes while creating folder structure.
-In the second, Sitecore will also include seconds in the bucket folder structure.
+So the simplest change we can do is to edit this setting to remove /mm

 Other out of the box options for Sitecore Item Buckets folder structure

 Sitecore allows you to use different ways for folder structure generation out of the box as well.
 You can do this using Sitecore Rules Engine.
-First you need to find /sitecore/system/Settings/Buckets/Item Buckets Settings item in Sitecore tree and set chosen conditions and actions in Rules for Resolving the Bucket Folder Path field, e.g. like this:
+First you need to find /sitecore/system/Settings/Buckets/Item Buckets Settings

-create the folder structure based on the name of the new bucketable item with 6 levels
+where the ID of the item bucket is equal to Bucket Root create the folder structure based on the name of the new bucketable item with 6 levels

 There are 3 out of the box actions:

-create the folder structure based on the ID of the new bucketable item with this number of levels
+create the folder structure based on the creation date of the new bucketable item in this format create the folder structure based on the ID of the new bucketable item with this number of levels create the folder structure based on the name of the new bucketable item with this number of levels

 First of them works in a pretty much the same way like the default setting in Sitecore config.
 Second and third actions create folder structure with a single letter node at each level based either on item name or item id.
-So if we add an item called bucketable and if we use the third rule with 6 levels of folders, our structure will look like this:
+So if we add an item called bucketable

 Create custom Sitecore Item Buckets folder structure

 Sitecore also allows you to create your own rules and actions.
 Sometimes we need to find the bucketed item in the tree.
 It would be more helpful if all items in a bucket were grouped in folders named after their authors (with standard date based folder structure under it).
-So if admin created an item, it would be in Bucket Root/admin/2015/12/03/22/14 folder and if sitecore/marek created an item, it would be in Bucket Root/marek/2015/12/03/22/15 folder.
-Code for this rule is really simple:
+So if admin

 And as a result we have nice folder structure where every author can easily find their items: